What’s next in the exterior painting process?

 Is it better to spray a home or hand brush it?

-Either is an acceptable application method as long as the paint is applied to your exterior using the correct “spread rate.”
+Either spraying or rolling is an acceptable application method as long as the paint is applied to your exterior using the correct “spread rate.”
 This refers to how much square footage is covered per gallon of paint.
-When we spray we also back roll the paint.
+When spraying, have your South Shore painter back-roll the paint.
 This “pushes” the paint into your wood siding by rolling it in place.

 What is the best paint brand to paint my home’s exterior?

 In general, more expensive paints contain more durable pigments (color) and resin which give you a better quality exterior finish.
 Because labor comprises about 85% of a painting quote, if you want to save money, it’s worth it to buy paints that will last longer.